SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 To modify your module simply click on the module's name

-To remove your module hover over the module's name and click the cross button.
+To remove your module hover over the module's name and click the "X" button.
 Confirmation window will pop-up, press "OK" and the module will be removed.

 ![Remove modules](/guides/users-guide/removemodules.png)